raymanish/python/README.md

 # python
 copy and save the program.
-and them paste it on pycharm.
+and then paste it on pycharm.
 then run the program.